Martin Newell (musician): 1993–present

 In 1993, Newell began working primarily as a solo artist with more conventional production values.
 His first non-cassette solo album, The Greatest Living Englishman, was produced by XTC's Andy Partridge, and was a critical success.
 Commercially, it remains his most popular and successful album.
-It was followed by three more albums (The Off White Album, produced by Louis Philippe, The Spirit Cage and Radio Autumn Attic) and an EP (Songs from the Station Hotel) that continued to explore the same subject matter as Englishman, including the charms of rural or small-town English life and portraits of characters and scenes.
+It was followed by three more albums (The Off White Album, produced by Louis Philippe, The Spirit Cage and Radio Autumn Attic) and an EP (Songs from the Station Hotel) that continued to explore the same subject matter as The Greatest Living Englishman, including the charms of rural or small-town English life and portraits of characters and scenes.

-Newell has also made live appearances with The Cleaners from Venus and The Stray Trolleys in the 1990s and beyond, and has issued several post-1993 live recordings with these bands.
+Newell has also made live appearances with the Cleaners from Venus and the Stray Trolleys in the 1990s and beyond, and has issued several post-1993 live recordings with these bands.
 However, studio releases credited to these groups post-1993 are actually all CD reissues of pre-1993 material previously released only on cassette.
 In addition, Gypp played reunion gigs in 1996, and live Gypp material – as well as Gypp demos recorded in the late 1970s – have now been officially issued on CD.

 In 2004 Newell released an album of light jazz songs, The Light Programme.
-The album was not particularly successful commercially but his next album A Summer Tamarind returned to his usual style and was much more warmly received.
+The album was not particularly successful commercially but his next album, A Summer Tamarind, returned to his usual style and was much more warmly received.

-In late 2005 the British singer Richard Shelton released a jazz vocal album called Top Cat with five Newell compositions.
-Newell's songs have also been recorded by Miki Huber, The Jennifers, Kerry Getz, R. Stevie Moore and Alphaville.
+In late 2005, the British singer Richard Shelton released a jazz vocal album called Top Cat with five Newell compositions.
+Newell's songs have also been recorded by Miki Huber, the Jennifers, Kerry Getz, R. Stevie Moore and Alphaville.
 In 2011 MGMT covered a Cleaners From Venus song on their We Hear of Love, of Youth, and of Disillusionment EP.

-Since 2010, Newell has returned to making lo-fi, self-released music under the name Cleaners from Venus.
+Since 2010, Newell has returned to making lo-fi, self-released music under the Cleaners from Venus moniker.
+In 2022, he formed the Light Music Company with former Dolly Mixture member Rachel Love.